selimserbes/ads-connection/README.md

 ```

 - The `main.rs` file written in Rust first establishes a route using the `pyads` library written in Python.
 Then, it connects to the PLC using the `ads-rs` library and performs data read/write operations.

+## Contribution

+Contributions are welcome!
+Please open a pull request or submit an issue.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.